Today, I have something really special to share…

 If you’re looking for a place to strategically relocate to but discover it takes a million-dollar home to live there…let’s say that may be outside your budget.

-So for most of us, we want to find locations that are 1) affordable and 2) not dirt poor.
+For most people, this means finding locations that are 1) affordable and 2) not dirt poor.

 The key is to focus on counties in the yellow, light blue, and dark blue areas.